-- (i) Set the Applicant's net profit; - (ii) Require the payment of excessive Franchise/License/Dealer/Jobber, etc. continuing fees; - (iii) Directly control the applicant's employees including hiring or terminating (unless under a short term step-in agreement); - (iv) Require the Applicant to deposit receipts or revenues into an account which Franchisor/Licensor/Dealer/Jobber, etc. controls, or from which withdrawals may be made only with Franchisor/Licensor/Dealer/Jobber, etc. consent (whether or not a fee is charged to the franchisee); - (v) Include an option to purchase the applicant's personal property upon expiration or breach of the Agreement, where the Franchisor/Licensor/Dealer/Jobber, etc. has the ability to control the price at the time of purchase (right of first refusal is allowed provided it is on commercially reasonable terms);
+- (i) Set the Applicant's net profit; - (ii) Require the payment of excessive Franchise/License/Dealer/Jobber, etc. continuing fees; - (iii) Directly control the applicant's employees including hiring or terminating (unless under a short term step-in agreement); - (iv) Require the Applicant to deposit receipts or revenues into an account which Franchisor/Licensor/Dealer/Jobber, etc. controls, or from which withdrawals may be made only with Franchisor/Licensor/Dealer/Jobber, etc. consent (whether or not a fee is charged to the franchisee); - (v) Include an option to purchase the applicant's personal property upon expiration or breach of the Agreement, where the Franchisor/Licensor/Dealer/Jobber, etc. has the ability to control the price at the time of purchase (right of first refusal is allowed provided it is on commercially reasonable terms); - (vi) Allow the hiring of the applicant's employees by the Franchisor/Licensor/Dealer/Jobber, etc. (in the temporary personnel industry, consider temporary employees hired by the franchisee to be employees of the franchisor); or - (vii) Require that the billing activities for the applicant be handled by the Franchisor/Licensor/Dealer/Jobber, etc. for a fee.

-- (vi) Allow the hiring of the applicant's employees by the Franchisor/Licensor/Dealer/Jobber, etc. (in the temporary personnel industry, consider temporary employees hired by the franchisee to be employees of the franchisor); or - (vii) Require that the billing activities for the applicant be handled by the Franchisor/Licensor/Dealer/Jobber, etc. or Third Party chosen by the Franchisor/Licensor/Dealer/Jobber, etc. - (viii) Require the franchisee or EPC owner to sell their real property (or lease) to the franchisor upon expiration or breach of the Agreement.
-(This type of provision can be found in the Agreement itself or recorded against the real estate as a purchase option or deed restriction.) - (ix) Include a Right of First Refusal on a partial transfer of ownership within a franchise entity. - (b) Leasing from Franchisor/Licensor/Dealer/Jobber, etc.
+(viii) Require the franchisee to sell their real property to the franchisor upon expiration or breach of the Agreement.
+(This type of provision can be found in the Agreement itself or recorded against the real estate as a purchase option or deed restriction.)

+- (ix) Include a Right of First Refusal on a partial transfer of ownership within a franchise entity. - (b) Leasing from Franchisor/Licensor/Dealer/Jobber, etc.